Marketing and sales experience are important factors for a sales promotion job where you'll run creative marketing campaigns

 Employers

-Traditional marketing disciplines, such as branding, advertising and sales promotion, have blurred and few agencies now specialise exclusively in sales promotion, working more broadly instead in the field of promotional marketing.
+The divisions between traditional marketing disciplines, such as branding, advertising and sales promotion have blurred, and few agencies now specialise exclusively in sales promotion.
+Instead, they tend to work more broadly in the field of promotional marketing.

-Most sales promotion account executives work in integrated marketing communications agencies, which offer clients a range of below-the-line services, especially sales promotion, direct marketing and digital media.
+Most sales promotion account executives work in integrated marketing communications agencies, offering clients a range of below-the-line services, including sales promotion, direct marketing and digital media.
 Some agencies have a stronger focus on sales promotion than on other areas, but there is considerable overlap between these activities.

 Traditional above-the-line advertising agencies (those specialising in television, radio, outdoor and cinema advertising) may also have a below-the-line/sales promotion division.